tikna123/natural-language-processing/README.md

 # Natural Language Processing
-It contains details about the different topics in Natural language Processing.
+This repository contains the details and references for all NLP topics.
+Below is the list of topics:
 * [TF-IDF](#TF-IDF)
 * [Conditional Random Field](#Conditional-Random-Field)
 * [Word Embeddings](#Word-Embeddings)